starranuk/dice-game/README.md

  -  Copyright

-### What a user may want
+## What a user may want

  **A Parent may want a child to gain a quick understanding of how to play the game without supervision**

- -The game is simple with the only increase in difficulty coming from the addition of another dice to add up as the player progresses through the levels.
+ - The game is simple with the only increase in difficulty coming from the addition of extra dice to add up each time the player progresses up to the next level.

  - The game shows the player whether their answer is correct or incorrect.
-If incorrect the game shows the player the correct answer.
+If incorrect the game shows the player the correct answer and allocates the points to the computer.

- - The game keeps a tally of the scores so that the player can see how well they are progressing.
+ - The game keeps a tally of the scores for both player and computer so that the player can see how well they are progressing.

 ## HTML and CSS Validation

 **HTML Testing**
-Initially some errors were picked up by the Validator, these ranged from Elements with no closing tags, elements such as iframe which required a title to double ups on alt attributes.
-However, as the Validator tells you what thee error is and on what line code is easily resolved.
+Initially some errors were picked up by both the HTML and CSS Validators.
+These were minor and ranged from Elements with no closing tags and missing semi colons.
+However, as the Validators tell you what the error is and on what line code these were easily resolved.
 The following images are the pass results for all three pages:

 **Game Page**
 **HTML Validation**
-![enter image description here](https://starranuk.github.io/dice-game/assets/readme_files/htmlChecker.png) **CSS Validation**
+![enter image description here](https://starranuk.github.io/dice-game/assets/readme_files/htmlChecker.png)

+**CSS Validation**
 Although a few parsing errors were picked up initially these were resolved and the CSS code has now passed W3C validation with permission to embed their logo's if required.
 ![enter image description here](https://starranuk.github.io/dice-game/assets/readme_files/W3CSSValidator.png)